...and Cataract Surgery

 Cataracts are one of the most common eye conditions treated by ophthalmologists and usually occur as part of the normal aging process.
-Marion Eye Center’s surgeons participate in making cataract surgery one of the safest surgeries in the United States.
+Marion and Delaware Eye Center’s surgeons make cataract surgery one of the safest of surgeries.

 A cataract is a clouding of the eye’s natural crystalline lens.
 The lens is responsible for focusing light and producing clear, sharp images.
 When we were younger, the lens was clear, but as we age, it begins to harden and become cloudy.
 The cloudy lens diminishes the quality of vision.